 Bob Bowie AB '73

 Robert R. Bowie Jr. AB '73 is the Harvard Alumni Association (HAA) poet laureate.
 An attorney, Bob is an active participant in the HAA, having served the alumni community in a variety of capacities, including as HAA president from 2010 to 2011.
 He believes that members of Harvard’s alumni community "are instantly part of a worldwide network of shared experiences and a common history."
 Bob is also a playwright and poet.
+Check out a sampling of his poetry below.

-A Salute to President Larry Bacow, Radcliffe College and the med school
+A Salute to President Larry Bacow, Radcliffe College, and the Med School

 “A spirit moved.
 John Harvard walked the Yard.